Our main goal is to match au pair perfectly find a suitable family, to create an unforgettable year for both

-An au pair considers being a single person in the age of 18-30, preferable female, who will be living in a host family in a foreign country during a period, which is mentioned in the au-pair agreement between the participant and the receiving family.
+An au pair considers being a single person in the age of 18-30, preferable female, who will be living in a host family in a foreign country during a period, which is mentioned in au-pair agreement between participant and receiving family.
 The period can vary but not longer than 12 months.
 Normally, au-pair helps with light household tasks or looking and caring for kids whilst receiving pocket money, accommodation and meals in exchange.

 2. Why choose TM Connect Abroad Corporation?

 Our main goal is to match au pair perfectly find a suitable family, to create an unforgettable year for both: au pair and host family.
 Our staff was previously ex-au pairs, that is why we have experience behind us where we are knowledgeable in providing necessary information and advices for how to be a successful au pair.
 Our staff is always ready to consult once any questions or problems occur.
 Our great benefit is that TM Connect Abroad Corporation is the member of International Au Pair Association (IAPA - www.iapa.org) – worldwide known organization.
 We follow its rules, guidelines and codes of conduct.
 Meanwhile, our partners inform and check all host families intensively.
 And of course we can also give you a helping-hand if you are facing some difficult situations, while you are abroad.
-Our partners provide their contact support numbers, in case of emergency or should you have troubles or misunderstanding with the receiving family.
+Our partners provide contact support numbers, in case of emergency or should you have troubles or misunderstanding with your receiving family.

 3. Benefits of being an au pair

 It is well known to everyone, that au-pair program is purely a cultural exchange program.
-You can have an amazing opportunity to improve a foreign language, to immerse into foreign culture, to understand better traditions and habits of the families who live in the country not of your origin.
+You can have an amazing opportunity to improve a foreign language, to immerse into foreign culture, to understand better traditions and habits of families who live in the country not of your origin.
 You can experience it all only with your own eyes.
 No doubt, as an au pair you'll have a wonderful time living and travelling around country.
 Other benefits are the following:

 - Mastering your English